archway-network/archway-docs/docs/overview/about.md

 On networks such as Ethereum, DEX users incur two sets of fees: a network fee and a swap fee.
 The network fee incentivizes miners to operate nodes and the swap fee incentivizes liquidity providers (LPs) to provide liquidity to the DEX.

-By deploying to Archway, DEXs could be constructed to effectively eliminate one of these fees.
+By deploying to Archway, DEXs could be constructed to effectively eliminate one of the network or swap fees.
 Instead, the DEX protocol could redistribute the earned gas rebates back to the LPs for providing liquidity to dramatically lower total transaction costs on automatic swaps and improve the user experience.

 <!-- Economics : Fees -->